X-ray polarimetry of the accreting pulsar GX 301-2: Summary

 \section{Summary}

-\gx was observed by \ixpe between 2022 July 29 and August 3, during a pre-periastron flare.
-Simultaneous observations of \gx were carried out by the ART-XC telescope between 2022 July 30 and August 1.
-The main results of our study of the polarimetric properties of \gx can be summarized as follows: \begin{enumerate} \item We have not detected a significant polarization in the phase-averaged data, with an upper limit to the PD of 2.3\% (at 99\% confidence level) in the full 2--8 keV energy range of \ixpe.
-Likewise, significant polarization was not detected in any energy bin in the phase-averaged data. \item The phase-resolved polarimetric analysis revealed a significant detection of polarization in two out of nine phase bins and marginal detection in three bins, with the PD ranging from $\sim$3\% to $\sim$10\%, and the PA varying in a very wide range from $\sim$0\degr\ to $\sim$160\degr. \item Application of the RVM to the phase-resolved PA (accounting even for the points with low significance) allowed us to estimate the inclination of the NS rotation axis to the line of sight of $i_{\rm p} \approx 130\degr-140\degr$ and the magnetic obliquity of $\theta \approx 40\degr-50\degr$.
-The measured pulsar spin inclination is in good agreement with the orbital inclination of 52\degr--78\degr\ with some preference towards lower values determined by \citet{2008-Leahy-Kostka}.
+The XRP \gx was observed by \textit{IXPE} between 2022 July 29 and August 3 during a pre-periastron flare.
+Simultaneous observations of \gx were carried out by the {ART-XC} telescope between 2022 July 30 and August 1.
+The main results of our study of the polarimetric properties of \gx are summarized as follows: \begin{enumerate} \item We have not detected a significant polarization in the phase-averaged data with an upper limit to the PD of 2.3\% (at 99\% confidence level) in the full 2--8 keV energy range of \textit{IXPE}.
+Likewise, no significant polarization was detected in any energy bin in the phase-averaged data. \item The phase-resolved polarimetric analysis revealed a significant detection of polarization in two out of nine phase bins and a marginal detection in three bins, with the PD ranging from $\sim$3\% to $\sim$10\% and the PA varying in a very wide range from $\sim$0\degr\ to $\sim$160\degr. \item Application of the RVM to the phase-resolved PA (accounting even for the points with low significance) allowed us to estimate the inclination of the NS rotation axis to the line of sight of $i_{\rm p} \approx 130\degr-140\degr$ and the magnetic obliquity of $\theta \approx 40\degr-50\degr$.
+The measured pulsar spin inclination is in good agreement with the orbital inclination of 52\degr--78\degr, with some preference toward lower values determined by \citet{2008-Leahy-Kostka}.
 We note that the preferred lowest orbital inclination is equivalent to 128\degr.
-On the other hand, the NS in the system might rotate retrogradely as was proposed by \citet{juhani20}.
-The position angle of the pulsar spin and the zero phase, when the northern magnetic pole passes in front of the observer, allow multiple solutions.
-We find excellent agreement between phase-binned and unbinned analysis.
+Thus, it is possible that the rotation axis of the pulsar is nearly aligned with the orbital axis.
+On the other hand, the NS in the system might rotate retrogradely, as was proposed by \citet{juhani20}.
+The position angle of the pulsar spin and the zero phase, when the northern magnetic pole passes in front of the observer, allow for multiple solutions.
+We find excellent agreement between phase-binned and unbinned analyses.